For lots of fun when playing and learning: Children's spectacles from Rodenstock.

 How do I recognise if my child needs spectacles?

-In general, it is recommended by opticians and ophthalmologists to have the statutory health and medical check-ups carried out.
-An eye test is also carried out within the framework of the U7a health check at the end of their third year.
-Another test that indicates any visual impairments is performed during the enrolment examination.
+• In general, it is recommended by opticians and ophthalmologists to have the statutory health and medical check-ups carried out.

 • Cloudy cornea